13 True Ghost Stories from the Most Haunted Places in the World

 This large island in Halifax Harbour is a beautiful nature reserve today, but had a number of atrocities in its history that have lead to rumours of ghosts haunting its sandy beaches and lush parklands.
 McNabs was used to hold a shipload of British cholera sufferers in 1866, many of whom died and ended up being buried in mass graves on the island.
 From the 1780s through the early 19th century, the military would use Maugher Beach (on the Island) to display the bodies of executed military criminals.
 The headless ghost of Peter McNab, who owned a fishing business there in the 1700s, is said to roam the island as well as various other ghouls.

-Be sure to check out more haunted places in Canada!
+Be sure to check out more of Canada’s most haunted places!

 This remote village is home to less than 800 inhabitants—and one spooky vampire story.
 In 1725, a resident named Petar Plogojowitz passed away, and in the next eight days, nine deaths occurred.
 The nine who died had said on their deathbeds that they had been throttled—by Plogojowitz’s corpse.
 Priests and officials flocked to Kisiljevo to investigate, and roughly 40 days after Plogojowitz had expired, they exhumed his grave.
 Strangely, his beard and nails still seemed to be growing, and there were signs of new skin.
 When a stake was plunged into his body, it was reported that fresh blood spurted from his ears and mouth, a horrible scream arose, and his skin turned black.
 At that point, the murders ceased.
-Some call Plogojowitz “the first vampire,” which may be more chilling than any other true ghost stories.
+Some call Plogojowitz “the first vampire,” which earns Kisiljevo a spot on our countdown of the most haunted places in the world.

 Don’t miss these stories from the most haunted forests in the world.